Single-Point Search for eV-scale Axion-like particles with Variable-Angle Three-Beam Stimulated Resonant Photon Collider: Upper limit in the coupling-mass relation for ALP-exchange

-The magenta area indicates the excluded range based on SRPC in quasi-parallel collision geometry (SAPPHIRES02)~\cite{SAPPHIRES02}.
-The purple areas are excluded regions by the Light-Shining-through a Wall (LSW) experiments (ALPS~\cite{ALPS} and OSQAR~\cite{OSQAR}).
-The gray area shows the excluded region by the vacuum magnetic birefringence (VMB) experiment (PVLAS~\cite{PVLAS}).
-The light-cyan horizontal solid line indicates the upper limit from the search for eV pseudoscalar penetrating particles in the SPS neutrino beam (NOMAD)~\cite{NOMAD}.
-The green area is the excluded region by the helioscope experiment CAST \cite{CAST}.
-The horizontal dotted line indicates the upper limit from the Horizontal Branch observation \cite{HB2022,HB2014}.
+The magenta shading shows the parameter space excluded by SRPC searches performed in a quasi-parallel collision setup (SAPPHIRES02)~\cite{SAPPHIRES02}.
+The purple shaded regions correspond to constraints from Light-Shining-through-a-Wall (LSW) experiments, including results from ALPS~\cite{ALPS} and OSQAR~\cite{OSQAR}.
+The gray region indicates the exclusion from the vacuum magnetic birefringence (VMB) measurement (PVLAS~\cite{PVLAS}).
+The light-cyan horizontal solid line shows the upper bound obtained by NOMAD using the SPS neutrino beam~\cite{NOMAD}.
+The green shaded region denotes the CAST helioscope exclusion~\cite{CAST}, obtained from searches for solar axions/ALPs via axion-photon conversion.
+The horizontal dotted line is disfavoured by globular-cluster constraints based on the impact of ALP emission on stellar evolution \cite{HB2022,HB2014}.
 The light-green regions indicate exclusions from JWST/NIRSpec-IFU blank-sky spectra~\cite{JWST}.
 These limits overlap our search region but depend on background modeling (smooth continuum model) and astrophysical assumptions about Milky Way DM halo (NFW), hence complementary.
 The purple regions indicate exclusions from high-dispersion WINERED spectroscopy of dSphs (Leo V, Tucana II adopting NFW profile)~\cite{WINERED}.
 However, the authors also noted localized $>5\sigma$ excesses in that window, and its origin remains uncertain.
 The blue regions indicate exclusions from the VLT/MUSE-Faint observations of a dSph (Leo T adopting NFW profile)~\cite{MUSE}.